Opendigitalradio/ODR-DabMod/INSTALL.md

-You have 3 ways to install odr-dabmux on your host:
+You have 3 ways to install odr-dabmod on your host:

 # Using your linux distribution packaging system
 `odr-dabmod` is available on the official repositories of several debian-based distributions, such as Debian (from Debian 12), Ubuntu (from 24.10), Opensuse and Arch.

 If you are using Debian 12 (Bookworm), you will need to [add the backports repository](https://backports.debian.org/Instructions/)

 **Notice**: this package does not include the web-based GUI and Digital Predistortion Computation engine